mojolicious/mojo.js/docs/Rendering.md

 <%== '<p>I ♥ mojo.js!</p>' %>
 ```

-Newline characters after code and expression blocks can be trimmed by adding an additional equal sign to the end of a
+Whitespace characters around tags can be trimmed by adding an additional equal sign to the end of a tag.
-tag.

 ```
 <% for (let i = 1; i <= 3; i++) { =%>